Abdullah Yusuf Azzam: Involvement in the Soviet–Afghan War

 When the Soviet Union intervened in Afghanistan on request of the Khalqist government in 1979, Azzam issued a fatwa, Defence of the Muslim Lands, the First Obligation after Faith, declaring that both the Afghan and Palestinian struggles were jihads and that all able-bodied Muslims had a duty to fight against foreign occupations of Islamic countries.
 The edict was supported by Saudi Arabia's Grand Mufti, Abd al-Aziz Bin Baz.

 Activities in Pakistan and Afghanistan

 Azzam began to teach at International Islamic University, Islamabad, Pakistan in 1981.
 Soon thereafter, he moved to Peshawar, closer to the Afghan border, where he established Maktab al-Khadamat (Services Office) to organize guest houses in Peshawar and paramilitary training camps in Afghanistan to prepare international recruits for the Afghan war front.
 An estimated 16,000 to 35,000 Muslim volunteers from around the world came to fight in Afghanistan.
 Thousands more Muslims attended "frontier schools teeming with former and future fighters."
-From there, Azzam was able to organize resistance directly on the Afghan frontier.
-Peshawar is only 15 km east of the historic Khyber Pass, through the Safed Koh mountains, connected to the southeastern edge of the Hindu Kush range.
-This route became the major avenue for inserting foreign fighters and material support into eastern Afghanistan for the resistance against the Soviets and their DRA allies.